The core graduate courses required for Microbiology Graduate students are:

 - As noted below, GRSC7770 is a course requirement associated with teaching, and MIBO 9300 is taken during the process of writing the thesis/dissertation.

-- A graduate teaching and career development course (GRSC 7770) is required before the first semester of teaching.
+- Teaching is not required for MS students.
+However, a graduate teaching and career development course (GRSC 7770) is required before the first semester of teaching for all students.
 In certain instances, GRSC7770 may be taken concurrently with the first semester of teaching.

-- The final step in graduation is passing a thesis/dissertation defense: a public seminar followed by oral exam with committee (PhD aim for Year 5).
+- The final step in graduation is passing a thesis defense: a public seminar followed by oral exam with committee (MS, end of Year 2).

-- Immediately before graduating, students must be enrolled in three credit hours of MIBO9300 (writing thesis/dissertation).
+- Immediately before graduating, students must be enrolled in three credit hours of MIBO7300 (writing thesis).